dairin0d/discrete-mirage/docs/notes.md

 ## Version "proto-1.1.2"

 This version fixes a few bugs I encountered on Windows that I didn't run into when developing the original version on Linux.
 Also, I switched the demo from SDL2 to RGFW (single-header window abstraction library).
 Hopefully, now it would be easier for other people to try out this project :-)

+## Version "1.2.0"

+To simplify further development, some options were removed:
+* Color splatting (now the library is fully agnostic of the data stored in voxels)